 In our paper on the evolution of evolvability in digital organisms, we found that populations localize on areas of the genotype space that lie on the boundary between phenotypes in a changing environment.
 I wrote this interactive page to provide the molecular biology knowledge required to understand this phenomena.
 Simulations on the page model the evolution of evolvability on genotype spaces in 1 and 2 dimensions under a Wright-Fisher model.

-Go to the project page (Created as a part of the 2024 Complex Systems Summer School at the Santa Fe Institute)
+Go to the external project page (Created as a part of the 2024 Complex Systems Summer School at the Santa Fe Institute)